-If the screen protector on your phone is damaged, scratched, or otherwise compromised, then it has fulfilled its function.
-The screen protector has taken the impact to protect your phone.
-To remove a screen protector is necessary if you want to add a new one.
+If the screen protector on your phone is damaged or cracked, then it has fulfilled its function, it is necessary if you want to add a new one.
 Fortunately, most phones make it easy.
-What follows is a couple of methods that will help you understand how to remove screen protectors while protecting your phone.
+What follows is a couple of methods that will help you understand how to remove screen protector while protecting your phone.

 Be sure to take out the screen protector over the table or even a trash can if the loose pieces should start to fall away.